Log in

 What types of student accommodation in Toronto are available?

 The following four room types of student accommodation in Toronto are the most popular.
-You can choose and book according to your requirements for room size, personal privacy, budget, etc.
+You can choose and book based on your requirements for room size, privacy, budget, etc.

-Studio Flat: You can have a self-contained living space that typically includes a bedroom, a kitchenette, and a private bathroom all in one room.
-It is designed for single occupancy.
+• Private Studio Flat/1-bedroom Apartments: Suitable for students values privacy and independence a lot.
+You can have a self-contained living space that typically includes a bedroom, a kitchenette, and a private bathroom all in one room.
+A 1-bedroom is a more spacious option that usually requires higher rents.

-Shared Room: A shared accommodation in Toronto typically refers to an individual space for relaxing and studying with shared bedrooms, shared kitchenette, and shared living spaces.
+• Shared Room: A shared accommodation in Toronto typically refers to a space for relaxing and studying, with shared bedrooms, a shared kitchenette, and shared living spaces.

 View More